openedx-unsupported/edx-analytics-dashboard/docs/en_us/dashboard/source/Reference.rst

      * - Advanced Degree
        - Master's or professional degree, Doctorate

-* The percentage of students in each band is computed from the number of enrolled students who provided an educational level completed.
-Students who did not provide this information at registration are not included.
+* The percentage of learners in each band is computed from the number of enrolled learners who provided an educational level completed.
+Learners who did not provide this information at registration are not included.

 **Gender chart and report**

-* Students can select a gender.
-The chart depicts the percentage of students who selected each choice (Female, Male, Other/Prefer Not to Say).
+* Learners can select a gender.
+The chart depicts the percentage of learners who selected each choice (Female, Male, Other/Prefer Not to Say).

-* The chart only includes students who reported their genders.
-The percentages shown in the chart are computed for currently enrolled students who did select a gender.
+* The chart only includes learners who reported their genders.
+The percentages shown in the chart are computed for currently enrolled learners who did select a gender.

-* The report includes all currently enrolled students.
+* The report includes all currently enrolled learners.
 For each day, the report includes the daily enrollment count followed by columns that break down the enrollment count by Female, Male, Other, or Not Reported.